 Ever wondered why we get so used to the high strung life and its stresses until something undesirable happens?
-Often times, it is because everyone else is also doing it: same routines, same excuses, same food, similar mannerism and so forth.
+Often times, it is because everyone else is also doing it (crowd behaviour): same routines, same excuses, same food, similar mannerism and so forth.
 Being in it with others provide a perception of safety net, security of thought and a sense of invulnerability.
 But we all know how fragile that sense of security and invincibility is once something untoward happens.

 Rats are known to exhibit some interesting behaviour: when they are running in a group, they don’t feel that stressed out as compared to a rat running alone.
 It tells us a couple of things: social support numbs the impact of stress and distress is more perceptible to rats running alone.